 Executive Non-Executive Independent Director Role An executive director forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
+An executive director, in addition to the above role, provides qualitative and timely lines of information and connection between Management and the Board.
 A non-executive director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
 An independent director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
-An executive director, in addition to the above role, provides qualitative and timely lines of information and connection between Management and the Board.
 An independent director, however, further plays the role of giving objective and impartial analysis in the deliberations and decisions of the Board and the committees he belongs to.

 Under the CG Manual, one of the independent directors of the Company is required to be the Chairman of the Audit Committee and the Nomination Committee.
 Further, one of them is required to be a member of the Compensation Committee.
 And in addition to the Chairman of the Audit Committee, another independent director acts as a member of the Audit Committee.
 Accountabilities The CG Manual emphasizes that a director's office is one of trust and confidence.
-A director should, therefore, act in the best interest of the Company in a manner The requirements of the CG Manual for an executive director also apply to a non-executive director.
+A director should, therefore, act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
+He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
+The CG Manual also sets out the following duties and responsibilities of a director: 1.
+To conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the The requirements of the CG Manual for an executive director also apply to a non-executive director.
 The requirements of the CG Manual for executive and non-executive directors also apply to an independent director.
-In addition, the independent director of characterized by transparency, accountability and shall fairness.
-He exercise leadership, prudence and integrity directing the in Company towards sustained progress.
+In addition, the independent director of the Company is expected to be independent of Management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director.
+And while his absence will not affect the quorum requirement for meetings, an independent director is enjoined by the CG Manual to always attend Board meetings to promote transparency.